IslamHouse-API/kurdish-kurmanji-sindhi-punjabi-kashmiri-islam-quran-hadith-data-json-api/README.md

 This repository improves more than access.

-It improves position.
+It improves structure.

 By giving this cluster its own identity, the project gains:

-- higher visibility
-- cleaner contributor logic
-- stronger language targeting
 - better discoverability
+- cleaner repository taxonomy
+- stronger language-focused positioning
+- clearer contributor onboarding
-- more useful taxonomy across the wider repository family
+- more usable grouping inside the wider repository family

 ---